vizhub-core/vizhub-legacy/vizhub3/README.md

 ## Current Status

+UI Only.
+Fake data only.
+No backend yet.

 This project is nascent, but it appears possible to re-build the entire VizHub UI and indeed the full stack open core of the next generation VizHub product using this approach.
 Screenshots of progress so far:

 ![image](https://user-images.githubusercontent.com/68416/144443632-db541593-580d-4a29-8eb3-4a106d003d06.png)